-Patricia Grace King grew up in western North Carolina and has since lived in Spain, Guatemala, and the UK, where she now resides.
-Her short fiction has won the Miami University Novella Prize, the Arts & Letters Fiction Prize, the Florida Review’s Leiby Prize, and the Kore Press Fiction Award.
+Patricia Grace King grew up in North Carolina and has since lived in Spain, Guatemala, and the United Kingdom, where she resides.
+Her short fiction has won the Miami University Novella Prize, the Arts & Letters Fiction Prize, and the Florida Review’s Leiby Prize.
 Other stories have been published by Ploughshares, The Gettysburg Review, Narrative, and Nimrod.
+A former Carol Houck Smith Fellow at the University of Wisconsin, she has received additional support from the Sewanee Writers’ Conference, the Vermont Studio Center, and the British Library.
+Those Who Vanish is her first book.

 Winner of the 2026 Drue Heinz Literature Prize

 Taking place during the decades-long civil conflict, Those Who Vanish follows the stories of Guatemalan citizens and North American expats set on a collision course by war.
-Across eight stories, martyrs and missionaries, guerrillas and gringos are thrown together amid political violence.
+Martyrs and missionaries, guerrillas and gringos are thrown together amid political violence.
 A peace worker shelters a rebel fighter.
 An exile returns to confront the legacy of her parents’ murders.
 The Virgin Mary begins appearing above an elderly woman’s stove.
-Set in a world of daily disappearances, the collection addresses a vital question: when all certainties are snatched away, what remains of lives, of memory, of faith?
+Set in a world of daily disappearances, the collection addresses a vital question: When all certainties are snatched away, what remains of lives, of memory, of faith?